Updated: June 29, 2024

 If you can’t afford to pay the balance in full, contact the IRS or work with a tax pro to make arrangements such as the following:

 Even if you make one of these agreements, the IRS may still levy your state or local tax refund, but that amount will help to lower your tax bill.
 Additionally, if you set up an installment agreement, you may have to agree that the IRS can keep your federal refunds and apply those amounts to your taxes owed.
+For the most detailed information on your current situation, we strongly recommend talking to a tax professional.

 If you believe the tax bill was solely your spouse's responsibility